-3.5 New Developments with Fugitive or Uncontrolled Sources
+7 Fugitive or Uncontrolled Sources

-Scottish Coal have submitted a planning application in respect of a proposal for a new surface mine at Cauldhall Moor, south of the former open cast site at Shewington.
+Scottish Coal have submitted a planning application in respect of proposal for a new surface mine at Cauldhall Moor, south of the existing open cast site at Shewington.
 This application has yet to be determined.

-Other potential sources of fugitive emissions of PM10 are landfills.
+Other potential sources of fugitive emissions of PM{10} are landfills.
 Whilst there are no new landfills in Midlothian, the formerly used site at Drummond Moor re-opened for a short period of time following closure of Oatslie Landfill Site.
 Drummond Moor has ceased operating and there is a current planning application to reinstate the site to the agreed levels.